arikark/generator-react-amplify/README.md

 ## Usage

-- Follow the prompts by the Pulumi cli to deploy the application.
+- After answering the generator's prompts, follow the prompts by the Pulumi cli to deploy the React application to Amplify.
-- Pulumi will deploy the react application to Amplify within using the credentials supplied to your machine's aws cli profile.
+- Pulumi will deploy the React application to Amplify by using the credentials supplied to your machine's aws cli profile.
 - Once your project is deployed, navigate to Amplify within the aws console.
-The application should deploy automatically, but in some cases may require you to click 'Run'.
+The application will deploy automatically.
 - Once deployed to Amplify, any changes to the designated repo's master branch will be deployed by Amplify's CICD pipeline.
-- When developing the React app, install packages by running npm install in the React application's parent dir.
+- When developing the React app, install its packages by running npm install in the React application's parent dir.
 - The domain for the React app can be found in the Amplify console.

 NB: The project will ask for a valid GitHub repo for the react application to be deployed to.
 This should be provided along with a valid access token.
-If this is not possible, you can elect to just generate the project with deploying it to amplify.
+If this is not possible, you can elect to just generate the project with deploying it to Amplify.

+## Deliverables

+- Yeoman Generator: main branch
+- Pulumi Code: platform branch (generated code)
+- React application with linting and prettifying set up: frontend branch (generated code)
+- CI/CD config: amplify.yaml in frontend branch (generated code)
+- Link to React app hosted on AWS: https://master.d12ookqvtntzxi.amplifyapp.com/ (deployed from master)

 ## Other Popular Ways of Hosting a React App in AWS